paretech/notes/machine_learning.md

 - https://github.com/li0nel/claude-loop
 - https://www.anthropic.com/engineering/building-effective-agents
   - "When building applications with LLMs, we recommend finding the simplest solution possible, and only increasing complexity when needed. "
+  - "Agentic systems often trade latency and cost for better task performance, and you should consider when this tradeoff makes sense."